Mohan Jayamaha

 Rear admiral Conan Anthony Mohan Jayamaha, RWP, VSV, USP, psc, SLN (12 January 1949–8 August 1992KIA) was a Sri Lankan Admiral.
-He was Commander, Northern Naval Area of the Sri Lanka Navy when he was killed from wounds sustained in a land mine explosion that killed 7 other senior military officers including Lieutenant General Denzil Kobbekaduwa in island of Kayts while making preparations for Operation Final Countdown the proposed invasion of the Jaffna Peninsula.
+He was Commander, Northern Naval Area of the Sri Lanka Navy when he was killed from wounds sustained in a land mine explosion that killed 7 other senior military officers including Lieutenant General Denzil Kobbekaduwa on the island of Kayts while making preparations for Operation Final Countdown, the proposed invasion of the Jaffna Peninsula.

 Early life

 Born in Colombo, Jayamaha received his education at St. Joseph's College, Colombo, where he excelled as an athlete.

 Naval career

-He joined the navy as a Cadet Officer in the Royal Ceylon Navy in July 1969 in the first batch of the Naval and Maritime Academy in Trincomalee.
-He was promoted to Midshipmen in July 1970, Acting Sub Lieutenant on 1 January 1972 and followed the Sub Lieutenant Technical Course at INS Venduruthy.
-He was commissioned as a Sub Lieutenant on 1 July 1973.
-In 1974 he was promoted to Lieutenant and attended the Navigation & Direction School at INS Venduruthy from 1976 to 1977.
-In 1982, he was promoted to Lieutenant Commander and attended the Joint Services Staff College in Canberra.
-Thereafter he was promoted to Commander in 1985 and Captain in 1987.
-In 1988 he was appointed Commander of Western Naval Area and went on the serve as Director Personal and Training and Director of Naval Operations.
-In 1990 he was promoted to the rank of Commodore and was appointed Commander, Northern Naval Area on 11 November 1991.
+He joined the navy as a cadet officer in the Royal Ceylon Navy in July 1969 in the first batch of the Naval and Maritime Academy in Trincomalee.
+He was promoted to midshipman in July 1970, acting sub lieutenant on 1 January 1972 and followed the Sub Lieutenant Technical Course at INS Venduruthy.
+He was commissioned as a sub lieutenant on 1 July 1973.
+In 1974 he was promoted to lieutenant and attended the Navigation & Direction School at INS Venduruthy from 1976 to 1977.
+In 1982, he was promoted to lieutenant commander and attended the Joint Services Staff College in Canberra.
+Thereafter he was promoted to commander in 1985 and captain in 1987.
+In 1988 he was appointed commander of Western Naval Area and went on to serve as director personnel and training and Director of Naval Operations.
+In 1990 he was promoted to the rank of commodore and was appointed commander, Northern Naval Area on 11 November 1991.

 Admiral Jayamaha had been awarded the Rana Wickrama Padakkama, Vishista Seva Vibhushanaya, Uttama Seva Padakkama, Sri Lanka Armed Services Long Service Medal and Clasp, Republic of Sri Lanka Armed Services Medal, Ceylon Armed Services Long Services Medal and Clasp, Purna Bhumi Medal, President’s Inauguration Medal and the Sri Lanka Navy 25th Anniversary Medal.